vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 ibmcloud is instance-volume-attachments INSTANCE_ID [--json]
 ```

-## View volume profiles using the CLI
+## View volume profiles by using the CLI
 {: #viewvol-profiles-cli}

 Run this command to list all volume profiles available in your region.